imbo/imbo/README.markdown

 * `int getStatusCode(void)` Get the status code

 ## Configuration
-When installing PHPIMS you need to copy the config/server.php.dist file to config/server.php and change the values to suit your needs.
+When installing Imbo you need to copy the config/server.php.dist file to config/server.php and change the values to suit your needs.

 ### Authentication key pairs
-PHPIMS supports several key pairs so several users can store images on your installation of PHPIMS.
+Imbo supports several key pairs so several users can store images on your installation of Imbo.
 To achieve this simply specify several key pairs in the 'auth' element:

     'auth' => array(
         '<publicKey1> => <privateKey1>,